palro/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 'test/y_test.txt': Test labels.

-The following files are available for the train and test data.
-Their descriptions are equivalent.
+The following file is available for both the train and test data :

-- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 Features :